Advertisement / Annons:

 Dismantling the RA axis:

-After had unlock the four lock screws I could easy unscrew the big locknut.
-Behind is the RA conical roller bearing.
-Even this roller bearing looks to have a fresh grease.
+After had unlock the four lock Allen screws (2.5 mm) I could easy unscrew the big locknut.
+Behind is the RA tapered ball bearing.
+Even this tapered ball bearing looks to have a fresh grease.

 The bras roller bearing holder is also the upper part of the worm gear.
 But what shall I do with these roller bearings, open the sealing and clean them inside?
 They feel very well and smooth, the only friction I feel is from the gasket that make it dustproof.
 But the advice is, never open the sealing!